SEND Travel Assistance

 - has exceptional circumstances relating to the student and family that need to be taken into consideration

-Applications received before Midnight on Friday 31 May 2019 and assessed and awarded assistance with travel will be guaranteed to have travel arrangements in place for the start of the 2019/20 academic year.
+Applications received before Midnight on Sunday 31 May 2020 and assessed and awarded assistance with travel will be guaranteed to have travel arrangements in place for the start of the 2020/21 academic year.
 Any applications received after this date will not be guaranteed to have travel arrangements in place at the start of term.
-The Council will try to ensure arrangements are in place as soon as possible, however families may be required to make their own arrangements for an interim period while travel arrangements are finalised.
+The Council will try to ensure arrangements are in place as soon as possible, however, families may be required to make their own arrangements for an interim period while travel arrangements are finalised.

 Further information relating to the Council’s Travel Assistance offer is available on the Bexley Local Offer website or contact us: